TrevorJA/AquaticAlgorithms/README.md

 	1. Design data visualizations that help to describe the hydrologic characteristics of the region (done through coding activities)
 	2. Draw connections between natural hydrologic processes and urban challenges in the past for this location.
 	3. Design a poster which emphasizes a unique narrative for the case study location (e.g., how a historic drought impacted the residents, how the populations are growing and stressing water supplies, how new infrastructure options may be needed in the future)

+### End-of-Summer Presentation

+Students will prepare a poster-presentation highlighting their case study at the end of the internship period.
+Currently, the STEP-UP program expects to host a **Sympoisum on August 16th, where students will share their results.** However this date is not finalized.

+***